visualfabriq/parquery/README.md

 Parquet is a light weight package that provides columnar, chunked data containers that can be compressed on-disk.
 It excels at storing and sequentially accessing large, numerical data sets.

-The ParQuery framework provides methods to perform query and aggregation operations on Parquet containers using PyArrow.
+The ParQuery framework provides methods to perform query and aggregation operations on Parquet containers using **DuckDB** (preferred) or **PyArrow**.
 It also contains helpers for serializing and de-serializing PyArrow tables, and writing DataFrames to Parquet.
 It is based on an OLAP-approach to aggregations with Dimensions and Measures.

 Visualfabriq uses Parquet and ParQuery to reliably handle billions of records for our clients with real-time reporting and machine learning usage.

-ParQuery requires only **PyArrow** as a core dependency.
-Pandas, NumPy, and Polars are optional dependencies for DataFrame support.
+**Performance:** ParQuery automatically uses DuckDB when available for faster aggregations compared to PyArrow.
+DuckDB provides streaming execution with minimal memory footprint.

+**Dependencies:**
+- **Required:** PyArrow (core functionality)
+- **Optional:**
+  - Pandas, NumPy (DataFrame support)
+  - Polars (efficient DataFrame I/O)
+  - DuckDB (performance boost for aggregations)

 Aggregation
 --------